janbu12/web-scraper-api/README.md

 # API Documentation

 ## Overview
 This API provides endpoints for fetching property listings and details based on specified regions, cities, or districts.
-Each request requires a valid API key for authentication.
+Each request requires a valid API key for authentication. default api key is "ags611bakjah"

 ## Routes